MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## Diseases

-This unbundled named entity detects text that match disease names, such as *diabetes*.
+This unbundled named entity detects text that matches disease names, such as *diabetes*.
 It supports English terms only.
 It is also included in the [All medical terms and conditions](#all-medical-terms-and-conditions) bundled named entity SIT.

 ### Confidence level